dbsdnr9913/Antwe/README.md

 ** We are making all of this No framework No library!

 ** Yes, We are Newbie (not all) So, Working 'No framework and No library' is very difficult and annoying.
-But We are belive that this method will upgrade to our skill.
+But We are belive that this method will improve to our skill.

 If you look our project result, Don't be disappointed!

-It's ok :)    We are learned programming skill like Locket booster.
+It's ok :)    We are learned programming skill like Rocket booster.

 Be Expectiong our future.